irene3177/crawler/README.md

    - The crawler begins by verifying the provided URL for correctness and checking for any potentially malicious data to ensure a safe crawling experience.

 2. **Checking for `robots.txt`**:
-   - Once the URL is validated, the crawler retrieves the `robots.txt` file for the target website.
+   - Once the URL is validated, the crawler retrieves the `robots.txt` file for the target website if the `--check-robots` parameter is passed.
 This file specifies which parts of the site should not be crawled.

 3. **Retrieving Sitemap Information**:
    - The crawler checks for the presence of a sitemap URL within the `robots.txt`.
 If a sitemap is provided, it follows that URL (in case it is not standard one as `sitemap.xml`).